-In the next sections we focus on the sensitivity of results when some parameters change.
+In the next sections we pay our attention to the sensitivity of results when some parameters are changing.

-4.2 Sensitivity Analysis for Varying Risk Aversions
+4.2.
+Sensitivity analysis for varying risk aversions

-Let us consider different risk aversion parameters a in the utility function: $a=3,\,5,\,8,\,9,\,10$ .
-It should be obvious that increasing risk aversion leads to a choice of a less risky fund.
-Indeed, based on our computations, one can observe that increasing a (increasing risk aversion) causes that

-FIGURE 4 Sensitivity of Regions of Optimal Choice with Respect to Different Risk-Aversion Values of the Parameter a = 3, 5, 8, 10 the switches between funds are shifted to an earlier time, i.e. we switch from $F_1$ to $F_2$ sooner, as well as from $F_2$ to $F_3$ .
+Let us consider different risk aversion parameters a in the utility function: a = 3, 5, 8, 9, 10.
+It should be obvious that increasing risk aversion leads to a choice of less risky fund.
+Indeed, based on our computations, one can observe that increasing a (increasing risk aversion) causes that the switches between funds are shifted to an earlier time, i.e. we switch from F_1 to F_2 sooner, as well as from F_2 to F_3 .
 Obviously, for higher values of the risk aversion parameter a we obtain lower levels of the final wealth.
-Results for the experiments are displayed in Figure 2, $Figure\ 4$ , Table 4 and $Table\ 5$ .
+Results for the experiments are displayed in Fig. 2, Fig. 4, Tab.
+4 and Tab.
+5.